#OpenLP: All In: Re-imagining Our Role As An LP In Venture

 What if limited partners welcomed change as fearlessly as other players in the entrepreneurial community?
 What if we threw out any of the old norms that could hold an LP back and instead started fresh to create a new (and better) investment vehicle optimized for what venture managers value most?
 What does it look like to be an LP that’s fully committed to venture?

-Four years ago, when we launched our fund investing business, Sapphire Fund Investments, these were the questions we wanted to answer.
+Four years ago, when we launched our fund investing business, Sapphire Partners, these were the questions we wanted to answer.
 We set out to understand what makes a great LP and build our business based on that.
 Since 2012, we’ve invested in multiple funds, closely evaluated scores more and met hundreds of fund managers across four continents.
 We listened carefully to their perspectives and talked with entrepreneurs and other LPs too to gather insights from all parts of the tech ecosystem.
 We distilled these insights down to three core principles that guide our work today and influence how we look to continually evolve to best serve our venture fund managers (GPs).

 Principle #1: Be a long-term, all-in partner